-Welcome to the home page for The Philosophy, Politics, and Economics Society, an international organization.

-Captured January 19, 2017 - Welcome to the home page for The Philosophy, Politics, and Economics Society, an international organization.
-The PPE society’s mission is: to encourage the interaction and cross-fertilization of three intellectual disciplines that are, in their history, deeply intertwined and that now, and going forward, have much to offer one another.
+The PPE Society’s mission is: to encourage the interaction and cross-fertilization of three intellectual disciplines that are, in their history, deeply intertwined and that now, and going forward, have much to offer one another.

 The PPE Society’s inaugural event was held at the Eastern Division Meetings of the American Philosophical Association, in Washington D.C., January 6-9, 2016.
 Professor Cristina Bicchieri, the S. J. Patterson Harvie Professor of Social Thought and Comparative Ethics at the University of Pennsylvania, gave a talk on “Norms in the Wild” and Professor Jerry Gaus, the James E. Rogers Professor of Philosophy at the University of Arizona, commented.
 The session was on the evening of January 8, 2016, from 7-10 pm.